ZeitOnline/frontend-developer-handbook/sass/guidelines.md

 </form>
 ```

-While `.block` and `.block__element` can be assign to elements seperately, `.block--modifier` is always used together with the element it modifies.
+While `.block` and `.block__element` can be assigned to elements seperately, `.block--modifier` is always used together with the element it modifies.
 In this case `site-search  site-search--full`.
 The modifier css rule may only contain *additional* declarations.

 ### No IDs
 You must not use any `#id` as a selector.